 The goal of Big Shoulders Books is to disseminate, free of charge, quality anthologies of writing by and about Chicagoans whose voices might not otherwise be shared.
 Each year Big Shoulders Books aims to make small but meaningful contributions to discussions of injustice and inequality in Chicago.

 I Remember: Chicago Veterans of War weaves together the Memories of fifty veterans of World War II, Korea Vietnam, Bosnia, Iraq, and Afghanistan.
 These vets were asked to submit any number of "I remember" statements - to recall the small and large of their war experiences.

 The book lists veterans' memories one after the next with numbers instead of names in the margin to signal each new voice.
 Readers can, when and if they choose, check the Biography section in the back of the book to match a number and its associated memories with the name of a veteran and his or her background.
 The system of numbering is meant to be vaguely militaristic - a way of foregrounding the contrast between a soldier's number or unit and the unique human story of every war.

-This anonymous structure foregrounds the similarities of all wars.
+This anonymous structure illustrates the similarities of all wars.
 The effect is of one veteran speaking of the shock and scale of every modern war.

 In 2011 and 2012, while more than 900 people were being murdered on the streets of Chicago, creative-writing students from DePaul University fanned out all over the city to interview people whose lives have been changed by the bloodshed.
 The result is How Long Will I Cry?: Voices of Youth Violence, an extraordinary and eye-opening work of oral history.

 Told by real people in their own words, the stories in How Long Will I Cry? are at turns harrowing, heartbreaking and full of hope.